Nax Mont-Noble Ski Resort Switzerland

 The Nax Mont Noble ski resort is on the south side of the Rhône River valley in the French speaking part of Valais, Switzerland.
 The base of the ski lifts are 3km east of the village of Nax, and around 20km (28min) by rental car southeast of the major town of Sion.

 The closest gateway airports is Geneva (GVA), 175km (<2hr) drive east to Nax Mont Noble.
 Flights to Geneva come from all over the world.
-The small airport in the Rhone valley at Sion (SIR) is an option for travelers from London, Zurich, and those with their own private plane!
+The small airport in the Rhone valley at Sion (SIR) is an option for travellers from London, Zurich, and those with their own private plane!
 Search & book here for all transfers to Nax Mont Noble.

 Nax Mont Noble Accommodation

-See how Nax Mont Noble compares to the rest of the Swiss ski resorts on the Switzerland ski resort ratings page, or compare to the rest of Europe the European ski resort ratings page.
+See how Nax Mont-Noble compares to the rest of the Swiss ski resorts on the Switzerland ski resort ratings page, or compare to the rest of Europe the European ski resort ratings page.

 Follow Powderhounds Europe on Instagram to see where we are currently skiing.
 Follow our main Powderhounds page on Facebook to stay in touch with up-to-date info, tours, and discussions.